efigi/cup-of-gamedev/_posts/2020-10-01-why-unity-is-better-than-godot.markdown

 ## 5 - The Asset Store is superb

 I would go ahead and say it: this reason alone should be enough for any solo game developer to make the switch.
 No man is an island, though a solo gamedev tries to be.
-I'm sure you've already tried to wear several hats that shoul've been filled by an entire team.
-You've been doing the programmming,
+I'm sure you've already tried to wear several hats that should've been filled by an entire team.
+You've been doing the programmming, graphics, music, sfx, marketing, and more!
+With the asset store, some of the burden is lifted off your shoulders and you can focus on the things you're good at.

+XXX

 ## 6 - The Unity Distribution Portal